Vie Vever'faer

 Dark Æther:

 Your character has a connection to elemental Darkness, and want to explore it.
-So does Vie.
-It composes nigh-all the Æther of her dense soul.
-Embrace the darkling food chain, seek kinship, or even the patron-boon her black blood.
-What kind of dragon is she, exactly?
-And if you're Voidsent, she probably wants to eat you.
+So does Vie; it is the only element composing her soul.
+Embrace the darkling food chain, seek kinship, or even the patron-boon of her black blood.

 A Champion True: